ivargr/python-bioinformatics/repetition/Exercises.md

 ```

 * Modify your code so that it reads a file name and query sequence from command line arguments.
-* Call the functions you have created, and print all the sequences that create a match (make sure nothing else is printed, use logging if you want to print anything else)
+* Call the functions you have created, and print all the sequences that have a match, each sequence on a separate line, Make sure nothing else is printed (use logging if you want to print anything else)

 You can now test your Python program on the command line like this on the command line: